Sarahon/docs/src/en/space-station-14/core-design/design-principles.md

 ```

 # Design Principles
-Here we go into more detail about each of SS14's Core Design Pillars breaking them down further into design principles.
+Here we go into more detail about each of GS14's Core Design Pillars breaking them down further into design principles.
 Once again these are not hard requirements, but expect to recieve heavy scruitiny on your design if you aren't following these.

 ## Chaos

-The inherent complexity of Space station 14's sandbox combined with the unpredictabiltiy of human players creates a truely chaotic environment where anything can happen.
+The inherent complexity of Goob Station's sandbox combined with the unpredictabiltiy of human players creates a truely chaotic environment where anything can happen.
 This should be embraced when designing mechanics to fit SS14, especially with regards to giving players opertunities to cause mischief.

 One key mantra to use when making new mechanics is "nothing is perfect", conceptually this means that **your mechanic should not allow for "perfect" solutions**.
 Make sure to sprinkle plently of opertunities for players to intentionally or unintentionally screw up while interacting with your mechanic.